LucasDelfino92/morrowindsharp/mwtools.md

 - You will have to type **tes3cmd_clean.bat "plugin.esp"**, where "plugin" is the name of the plugin you want to clean.
 For example, you could end up with a line looking like so: **C:\Games\Morrowind\Data Files>tes3cmd_clean.bat "Soul Gems at Ghostgate.ESP"**
 - Press Enter, and tes3cmd will clean the plugin.
 - You will need to repeat the process for each of the plugins that require cleaning.
 Once you are finished, close tes3cmd.

+The cleaned plugins will have overwritten the original plugins.

 # SAVE REPAIRING